 Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

 The rattle drum was an object used by religious officiants.
-Nowadays, it is still used by Tibetan Buddhist monks in the form of a wooden hourglass recalling the two cranial skins united by their summit, formerly in common use.
-In Nepal, Newar Buddhists and street vendors in the Kathmandu Valley still use them.
+Today, it is still played by Tibetan Buddhist monks in the form of a wooden hourglass reminiscent of the two skulls joined together by their summits, formerly in common use.

 Attribute of the Hindu god Śiva, the rattle drum, also called whipping balls drum, appears in one of his hands when it is represented in its cosmic aspect Śiva-Naṭarāja or “King of the dance”.

 In Tibet, Buddhists use it during their ceremonies.